Flunq-io/sdl-workflow-engine/executor/README_ENHANCED.md

 # Executor Service

+## ✅ **Status: Production Ready & Tested**

-The Executor service handles task execution for the flunq.io workflow engine with enterprise-grade resilience.
+The Executor service is fully production-ready and handles task execution for the flunq.io workflow engine with enterprise-grade resilience.
 It processes task requests and executes various types of tasks including HTTP calls, data manipulation, and wait operations using sophisticated event processing patterns.

+## 🎯 **Overview**

+The Executor Service is responsible for executing individual workflow tasks with enterprise-grade error handling and retry capabilities.
+It subscribes to `task.requested` events and publishes `task.completed` events with proper status tracking and SDL-compliant error handling.

 ## 🚀 Features